Best 38 Special Ammo For Target Practice Precision Shooting

 A Note About .38 Special Case Types

-Brass is the most common option and the one we recommend for most target shooting.
-It provides a low coefficient of friction (though not the lowest), so even high-pressure +P ammo usually extracts without hammering your ejector rod.
+Brass is the most common case, and the one we recommend for most target shooting.
+It provides a low coefficient of friction (though not the lowest), so even high-pressure +P ammo usually extracts with no need for hammering the ejector rod.
 It is also easily reloaded at home with a basic setup.

-Important Factors When Buying 38 Special Ammunition For Target Practice
+Important Factors To Consider When Buying 38 Special Ammunition For Target Practice

 Accuracy